 Conforms To: NSCoding (NSResponder) NSObject (NSObject)

-Typically, you access an NSPrintPanel by invoking the printPanel method.
-When the class receives a printPanel message, it tries to reuse an existing panel rather than create a new one.
-When a panel is reused, its attributes are reset to the default values so that the effect is the same as receiving a new panel.
-Because a Print panel may be reused, you shouldn't modify the instance returned by printPanel, except through the methods listed below.
-For example, you can set the accessory view, but not the arrangement of the buttons within the panel.
-If you must modify the Print panel substantially, create and manage your own instance using the alloc... and init... methods rather than the printPanel method.
+Typically, you access an NSPageLayout panel by invoking the pageLayout method.
+When the class receives a pageLayout message, it tries to reuse an existing panel rather than create a new one.
+If a panel is reused, its attributes are reset to the default values so that the effect is the same as receiving a new panel.
+Because Page Layout panels may be reused, you shouldn't modify the instance returned by pageLayout, except through the methods listed below.
+If you must modify the Page Layout panel in other ways than those allowed by its methods, create and manage your own instance using the alloc... and init... methods rather than the pageLayout method.